Ready for what’s next?Apply for 2019

 Apply as a transfer student if you’ve completed high school, home school, or a GED and have enrolled in at least one credit hour at a post-secondary college or university.
 This excludes dual enrollments, courses taken at Columbia College Chicago, and/or any post-secondary enrollment during the summer immediately following secondary school graduation or GED completion.

-Need help planning your transfer?
+Need help planning your transfer to Columbia?

-Our transfer planning tools can help you plan your transfer from Columbia's partner schools and other colleges and universities.
+Our transfer planning tools can help you plan your transfer path from Columbia's partner schools and other colleges and universities.

 Prospective transfer students, this event is just for you.
 Visit us from 5:30 to 8:30 p.m. on your chosen date, and you can chat with admissions counselors and current students, take a campus tour, and get transcript evaluations.